Alex-Jamshidi/cv/README.md

 - RSpec, Jasmine

 #### Open University (On going - 260/360 credits)
-_BSc Natural Science, specialising in Physics and Astronomy_
+_BSc Natural Science, specialising in Physics and Astronomy - for IoP accreddited BSc Physics_
 - Projected Grade: Distinction
-- I have a fascination in quantum and astrophysics (Really small and really big).
-I took a double module in mathematical modelling which I have found to have great utility, such as distilling qualitative data into quantitative for problem solving.
+- I have a fascination in quantum and astrophysics (Really small and really big things).
+I took a double module in mathematical modelling which I have found to have great utility, such as distilling qualitative data into quantitative for problem solving and ease of manipulation.

 #### Chapterhouse (Feb to Sep 2012)
 _Qualification in copy editing and proofreading_